Amherst students create dueling robotic vehicles in engineering drawing course

-In a makeshift octagon of tables at Amherst County High School on Friday afternoon, the moment weeks in the making had arrived for a fight to the finish.
+In a makeshift octagon of tables at Amherst County High School last Friday afternoon, the moment, weeks in the making, had arrived for a fight to the finish.

 By remote control, seniors Aaron Elliott and Sam Gowdy ushered their handcrafted miniature vehicle into the mini-arena to square off against junior Austin Jerose’s machine.